davidsequera/hardware_store_back/README.md

 spring.graphql.graphiql.path=/graphiql
 ```

-Additionally, you need to add to auth microservice a file called "config.properties" in the same path as the "application.properties" file with the following content:
+Additionally, you need to add to auth microservice a file called "config.properties" in the root path in order to be accesible to every microservice file with the following content:

 ```properties
 #config.properties